storedsafe/tokenhandler/README.md

- --login (or -l)	To login to the StoredSafe appliance --logout (or -o)	To logout from the StoredSafe appliance --check (or -c)	To check/refresh already obtained token
+ --login (or -l)	To login to the StoredSafe appliance --logout (or -o)	To logout from the StoredSafe appliance --check (or -c)	To check/refresh already obtained token --totp (or -t)		Use a TOTP token, instead of a Yubikey OTP token

 All actions require that you firstly authenticate in order to obtain a token.
 Once you have a token you can use it to authenticate new REST operations.